. . . . making a difference in the lives of shelter pets

 We are proud and happy to have the pleasure of working with each of the following individuals - whether they help us with our goals of rescuing animals, or whether they are the proud adoptive parents of one of our Ranch Residents!

-Ernie Wilkinson, Director, Johnston County (NC) Animal Services
+Ernie Wilkinson, Former Director, Johnston County (NC) Animal Services

 Hon.
 Leo Daughtry, Member, NC General Assembly